-Roasting Cooks From the Outside InFor the sake of simplicity, let's imagine roasting a hypothetical 20-pound cube of perfectly homogenous white-meat turkey.
-Roasting cooks food from the outside in, so by the time the center of that cube was fully cooked (which for white meat means it's been heated to 160°F), the outer portions would be much hotter — by definition, overcooked.
+Roasting Cooks From the Outside InFor the sake of simplicity, let's imagine roasting a hypothetical 20-pound sphere of perfectly homogenous white-meat turkey.
+Roasting cooks food from the outside in, so by the time the center of that sphere was fully cooked (which for white meat means it's been heated to 160°F), the outer portions would be much hotter — by definition, overcooked.

 Finally, here's the kicker: Dark meat is found deeper within the turkey's carcass, so it takes longer to get hot than the breast, which is the outermost part of the bird.

 Turkey Cooking TurkeyWhen we roast a turkey, the heat is conducted to the bird via the hot air inside the oven.
 But this hot air never touches the inner parts of the bird.
 These inner parts are actually cooked by the heat from the outer parts of the bird that got hot first.
 So the inner parts of the turkey are actually being cooked by the outer, hotter parts of itself.